 Hiking in Crete

-Hiking is a very good way to see Crete.
-It's the best way to see what this island really is.
+Hiking or trekking is a very good way to see Crete.
+It’s the best way to see what this island really is.
 Crete is not just resorts and bars or a sunny place with pretty beaches.

 Crete is a mountainous island and the island's history, as well as the personality of its inhabitants was greatly affected by these mountains.